Requirements & Information

 Back up Trials

-At the Court’s discretion, cases may be set as a back up to any other, scheduled trial.
-Back up cases should be ready to go on short notice, and other pre-trial requirements (i.e., Pretrial Statement) will apply to back up trials.
+At the Court’s discretion, not all trials will typically be called for jury selection.
+Some trials will be scheduled as back up cases.
+Back up cases must be ready to proceed at any time during the trial period, and all pre-trial requirements apply to back up trials.

 J. Preferred Division Forms